perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Information on hard disks can be **password-protected** so forensics tools needed for investigation

 #### Company Violation
-> Employees misusing company resources can cost companies millions of dollars
 - **What are some examples of misusing company resources?**
 	- Surfing the internet
 	- Sending personal emails